Blog vs. Email vs. Social Media

 - Link to read the blog post on my blog.

-- Invitation to reply to the email to contact me personally.
+- Invitation to reply to the email and contact me personally.

-- P.S. with links to a few way I can help them, including my library of opt-in freebies for them.
+- P.S. with links to a few ways I can help them.

 - Thanks for being a subscriber and a tad bit about me.

-I make sure my email newsletter is filled with value from my blog post and subscriber-only tips.
-I show my subscribers how much I appreciate them.
-I also list a few ways they can work with me when they’re ready.
+I make sure my email newsletter is filled with value from my blog post, but as you can see above, I include a few subscriber-only bonuses.
+I show my subscribers how much I appreciate them because they are my community and inner circle.

-Your email newsletter shouldn’t be a one-way street.
-For example, I encourage subscribers to contact me if they need help with anything related to health research, blogging, or content strategy.
+Another email tip is that your email newsletter shouldn’t be a one-way street.
+For example, in #3 above you see that I encourage subscribers to contact me if they need help with anything related to health research, blogging, or content strategy.

-On top of my weekly newsletters, I also send a few additional emails throughout the month.
+I send these value-packed emails weekly to continue to nurture my relationship with subscribers.
+On top of these, I also send a few additional emails throughout the month.
 This usually includes an update on the newest pre-written “done for you” health article and pro tips on either health research or blogging like a great new reference to share with their clients or use for their business.

 Step 3: Create your social media campaigns